davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index_withLoops.md

 ## CS 161 - Intro to Computer Science

 ### Lab: Diamonds (Abstraction)
 David is a Rihanna super fan.
-While jamming to "Diamonds," he realized diamonds aren't a part of the _shapes_ toolkit he provides his CS 161 students, and he felt sad.
+While jamming to his favorite tune ``Diamonds,'' he realized diamonds aren't  a part of the _shapes_ toolkit he gives to his CS 161 students.
+He wants you to fix that in this lab.

 Instead of creating diamonds from scratch (and saving ourselves from copying and pasting other shape classes), we'll make a keen observation that a diamond can be constructed using two triangles -- only that one of the triangles needs to be flipped upside down and placed right below the other, as shown below.
 Given that we already have a `Triangle` class in our toolkit, it will vastly simplify our work in constructing `Diamond`s.

   <img src="figures/lab6_diamond.png" width="100px" />